abdulhakeemdahir/Individual-Responsive-Online-Portfolio/README.md

 ## Developer Comment

+Hello everyone, and welcome back to my Repo!
 My name is Abdulhakeem Dahir and I am an aspiring Software Developer.
 This week I have been tasked to make a responsive online website.
 I am super excited to use my Week 2 skills to create this project.
 Any feedback is welcome!
 Thank you!

 ## Employer Request